tjd45/scrollytelling/README.md

 ## Where to go from Here:

-For full credit on this assignment, you will need to complete the tutorial, then take some additional steps to make this visualization your own:
+For full credit on this assignment, you will need to complete the tutorial.
+You will not need to do anything extra to get full-credit -- the tradeoff being that this assignment introduces a lot more complexity:

 1. [50%] **Visible Network**.
 The node-link diagram is drawn using the force-directed approach specified in the tutorial (though you can feel free to play around with the parameters or add additional forces).
 1. [25%] **Interactive Network**.
 The user can drag nodes.
 The user can pan and drag the entire layout.